-If you forget to take your tablet at the usual time, take it within the next 12 hours.
+If you forget to take your tablet at the scheduled time, take it within the next 12 hours.
 If more than 12 hours have gone by, start again as normal the next day.
 Do not take a double dose to make up for a forgotten tablet.

-Missing a dose may increase the likelihood of breakthrough bleeding and spotting, unless you have had your womb removed.
+Missing a dose may increase the likelihood of breakthrough bleeding and spotting, unless you have had surgery to remove the womb.